charleslf2/visionner/README.md

 # visionner
-Visionner convert your image dataset into a numpy array ; more suitable for computer vision tasks.
+Visionner is a real world computer vision toolkit

 #### Purpose of the package
-+  The purpose of this package is to convert your image dataset into a numpy array wich is more suitable for Image processing , deep learning and computer vision tasks.
++ The purpose of this package is to provide machine learning engineer a real world computer vision toolkit

 #### Features
 + Convert image folder into numpy array
++ Normalize the dataset
++ Split the trainset and the testset

 ### Getting Started